PHOM Indicator Report of Blood Pressure: Doctor-diagnosed Hypertension

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

 Data NotesDoctor-diagnosed hypertension is based on the answer to the question: "Have you ever been told by a doctor, nurse, or other health professional that you have high blood pressure?"
-Those with hypertension only during pregnancy are excluded from the denominator.
-This graph is based on the new methodology.
-Data are age-adjusted to the 2000 U.S. population for combined years 2009 and 2011.
+Those with hypertension only during pregnancy are excluded from the denominator. '

 Risk FactorsSome risk factors for high blood pressure can be reduced through lifestyle changes.
 These include exercise, reducing excess weight, tobacco cessation, and low-sodium diet.
 The Institute of Medicine also recommends increasing dietary potassium, which can be achieved by eating more fruits and vegetables.
 Some risk factors are more difficult to control, such as family history and genetics.
 Certain medications can affect blood pressure as well.
 Individuals are encouraged to discuss their risk factors with a physician and monitor their blood pressure regularly.

 How Are We Doing?The proportion of Utah adults who reported being told they had high blood pressure has remained relatively constant over the past decade.
 In 2013, 24.2 percent of Utah adults (approximately 1 in 4) reported being told they had high blood pressure.
 This is slightly below the U.S. Healthy People 2020 target of 26.9 percent.
 Utah's state 2020 target is 22.8 percent.

 The percentage of adults who reported being told they had high blood pressure was much lower for women than men in every age group except 65+.
 In this age group, the rate of high blood pressure was 56.7 percent among men and 56.1 percent among women in 2013.